Khawlab23/reason-based-refusal-eval/README.md

 ## Why I'm looking at this instead of a mechanistic angle

-I test AI systems for a living (QA at Audible, Qualitest, OXIO) — probing a system for exactly the conditions under which its stated behavior and its actual behavior come apart is close to the core of that work.
-I looked seriously at AIAF's mechanistic-interpretability direction (steering resistance / circuit tracing) first, and concluded honestly that reverse- engineering internal circuits is a different skill set than mine right now — closer to a research-scientist background I don't have yet.
+I test AI systems for a living (Senior QAE), so im probing a system for exactly the conditions under which its stated behavior and its actual behavior come apart is close to the core of that work.
+I looked at AIAF's mechanistic-interpretability direction (steering resistance / circuit tracing) first, and concluded that reverse- engineering internal circuits is a different skill set than mine right now, closer to a research-scientist background I don't have yet.
 This direction plays to what I can actually do well today.